 Ready-to-deploy workflows powered by Cal.com + NextAutomation

-When a lead visits the brokerage's 'Schedule Consultation' page, they first complete a routing form asking about budget, pre-approval status, timeline, and preferred areas.
-Based on answers, the workflow scores the lead, assigns to the appropriate agent (senior for high-value, junior for entry-level), and creates a CRM record with qualification data before the meeting is even booked.
+When a sponsor or broker visits the fund's 'Schedule a Deal Review' page, they first complete a routing form asking about asset class, deal size, timeline, and target market.
+Based on answers, the workflow scores the opportunity, assigns to the appropriate team member (senior partner for large deals, analyst for smaller ones), and creates a CRM record with qualification data before the meeting is even booked.

-1Lead visits brokerage's Cal.com booking page, sees routing form before calendar
+1Sponsor visits the fund's Cal.com booking page, sees the routing form before the calendar

-High-value leads get senior agent attention, entry-level leads get appropriate support, unqualified leads are nurtured automatically.
-No wasted time on unqualified consultations.
-Lead score and qualification data flows to CRM before first contact.
-Agent walks into meeting knowing buyer's budget, timeline, and motivation.
+High-value deals get senior partner attention, smaller deals get appropriate support, off-thesis deals are nurtured or screened out automatically.
+No wasted time on unqualified reviews.
+Deal score and qualification data flows to the CRM before first contact.
+The team walks into the meeting knowing the asset class, deal size, and timeline.

 Connect Cal.com to your workflows with powerful triggers and actions